Derek Freeman: In Samoa

-Doctoral research in Borneo
+Doctoral studies: library research on Samoa, field research in Borneo

 In 1946 he received a Rehabilitation Bursary of the New Zealand government, he did two years of post-graduate studies with Raymond Firth at the London School of Economics and Political Science.
 During 1946-48 his research centered on manuscript sources relating to Samoa in the archives of the London Missionary Society.
 In 1947 he gave a lecture series at Oxford University on Samoan social structure, this brought him into contact with Meyer Fortes who became a significant influence on his doctoral research.
 In November 1948, he married Monica Maitland, and shortly after the couple left for Sarawak where Freeman would spend the next 30 months doing fieldwork among the Iban for his doctoral dissertation.
 In Borneo, Freeman collaborated closely with his wife, an artist, who made many ethnographic drawings of the Iban.
 Freeman returned to England in 1951 and was accepted into King's College at the University of Cambridge, where he completed his doctoral thesis on the Iban in 1953.

-His thesis about Iban agriculture has been described as "a superb piece of research" and "one of the best and most complete accounts of swidden agriculture that has yet been made" It was pioneering in utilizing quantitative data to illuminate aspects of swidden economy as well as social organization.
+His thesis about Iban agriculture has been described as "a superb piece of research" and "one of the best and most complete accounts of swidden agriculture that has yet been made" It was pioneering in using quantitative data to illuminate aspects of swidden economy as well as social organization.
 He also described the Iban kinship system which was remarkable in being neither patrilineal or matrilineal, but allowing either kind of filiation (but not both) for any individual.
 Freeman described this system as "utrolineal", and personal choice inherent in the system underpinned much of Freeman's later work.

 He subsequently taught at the University of Otago in New Zealand, and the University of Samoa.
 In 1955, he was offered and accepted the appointment of Senior Fellow in the Research School of Pacific (and Asian) Studies at the Australian National University in Canberra, where he stayed until his death.